How poor sleep affects your mental health

 Sleep has an important restorative function in ‘recharging’ the brain at the end of each day, just like we need to charge a mobile phone battery after prolonged use.
 Maintaining a regular sleep-wake cycle allows the natural rhythm of the body to be reset every day and therefore optimises brain functioning and can improve mental health.

 Ongoing poor sleep can be a huge risk factor for the development of major depressive disorder.
-The risk of feeling depressed and/or anxious (as well as worsening existing anxiety and depression) increases with the severity of insomnia, and so it is important to recognise and sort out sleep problems as soon as they are identified.
+The risk of feeling depressed and/or anxious (as well as worsening existing anxiety and depression) increases with the severity of insomnia, and so it's important to recognise and tackle sleep problems as soon as they're identified.

 Dr Niall Campbell discuss causes of sleep problems